 You rely on your picturesque mountain cabin or beautiful beach cottage to attract guests and earn rental income.
 So, it’s crucial to protect it from any accidents or natural disasters with the right insurance policies.
-Though these insurance costs can be high, fortunately they’re counted as deductible expenses.
+Though these insurance costs can be high, fortunately they’re counted as deductible vacation rental business expenses.

 Utilities make up a large chunk of your monthly spend that keeps your vacation rental up and running.
 Luckily, these bills could be deducted for the months you rent out your property.
 This includes water, electricity, gas, internet, cable, and trash removal.
 Together, these could add up to some solid savings come tax time.

 To reach the largest audience of travelers, you’re most likely posting your property to Airbnb, Vrbo, and other vacation home listing sites.
 Here’s what to look out for: Some vacation rental sites don’t charge you flat fees, but rather take a percentage from every booking as their commission.
 For example, Airbnb charges most property owners a 3 percent “host service fee,” which is taken off the top of what your guests pay for their stay.
 Keep track of every fee that is being paid back to these sites, as they can be considered deductible expenses on your taxes.

 When you work with Vacasa, we’ll handle every element of marketing your vacation rental.
 Think professionally written descriptions, expert photography, and maintaining your listing on channel partner sites like Airbnb, Booking.com, and Vrbo.

 While you can easily file your personal taxes, completing tax paperwork accurately and thoroughly for your vacation home is a whole new level of chaos.
 Unless you’re prepared to memorize the vacation rental tax codes front and back, save time (and your sanity) by working with a tax or accounting professional.
 Their fees may be deductible.